 Ticks carry a number of diseases, some of which are spotted fever, relapsing fever, ehrlichiosis, and STARI (Southern...

 Published on Friday, January 25, 2019

 When you look at your lawn and see brown grass that was once green and lush, you might be looking at dormant grass and not necessarily dead grass.
 This can be confusing and sometimes hard to tell the difference.
 Dormant grass is a natural defense mechanism of the grass plant as it prepares for harsh climate change or periods of heat and drought.
-Warm season grasses that are typical in the Bryan, TX area go into their dormant state when temperatures drop below 60 degrees on a consistent basis.
+Warm season grasses that are typical in the College Station, TX area go into their dormant state when temperatures drop below 60 degrees on a consistent basis.
 The grass can remain green into the late fall, even when the grass has started the...